harshgupta1810/Intelligent_video_surveillance/README.md

 7. If the smoothed loss exceeds the threshold, an abnormal event is detected.

 The code continuously processes video frames and displays the video with detected abnormal events marked.
+### frontend
+1. The frontend provides a simple user interface to upload a video file for analysis.
+Follow these steps to use the Intelligent Video Surveillance System frontend:
+2. The frontend provides a simple user interface to upload a video file for analysis.
+Follow these steps to use the Intelligent Video Surveillance System frontend:
+3. Click on the "Choose File" button to select a video file (supported formats: .mp4 and .avi).
+4. Click on the "Choose File" button to select a video file (supported formats: .mp4 and .avi).
+5. The video will be played in the video player, and the analysis result overlay will be displayed.
+6. The result overlay will indicate whether the video contains an "Abnormal Event Detected" or "No Abnormal Event Detected."

 ## Configuration

 1. Replace the `path` variable with the path to the video file you want to analyze.